This post may contain affiliate links. Please read our disclosure policy.

 These step-by-step photos and instructions help you visualize how to make a small batch of sheet pan pancakes.
 See the recipe box below for ingredient amounts and full recipe instructions.

-- In a separate medium-sized bowl, beat the egg.
-Following this, incorporate the milk, cooled melted butter, and vanilla extract.
-Stir these ingredients until well combined.
+- Mix the Wet Ingredients: In another bowl, beat the egg.
+Add the milk, cooled melted butter, and vanilla.
+Stir until well combined.

-- Pour the pancake batter onto the prepared sheet pan, spreading evenly.
+- Pour Batter into Pan: Spread the batter evenly in the prepared sheet pan.

-- Bake for 15 to 20 minutes or until set and golden brown.
+- Bake: Bake for 15 to 20 minutes, or until set and golden brown.

 Expert Tips

-- Pre-heating: Always preheat your oven before baking to ensure even cooking.
+- Preheat the Oven: Always preheat to ensure even baking.

 Frequently Asked Questions

-Yes.
-If you’d like to make a larger batch of sheet pan pancakes, double the ingredient amounts and use a 13×18 inch rimmed baking sheet.
+Yes, just double the ingredients and use a 13×18 inch rimmed baking sheet.

 If you’ve tried this small batch sheet pan pancakes recipe or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.